-The Human Development and Family Sciences Reference Room houses a noncirculating collection of more than five hundred volumes and twenty journals.
+The Human Development and Family Sciences Reference Room houses a noncirculating collection of more than 500 volumes and 20 journals.

 The department also has excellent facilities for conducting survey research.
 These include a series of individual interview rooms and a telephone research center.

 Several rich sets of data, many of which include longitudinal data from families, are housed in the department and are available to graduate students for research.
-These sets of data focus on a wide range of topics, including the impact of courtship experiences on marriage; the prediction of divorce and remarriage and their impact on children; parent-child interaction; the connection between family and peer relationships; the connection between work roles and family relationships; and the impact of poverty, television, child care policy, and adoption policy on children.
+These sets of data focus on a wide range of topics, including the early years of marriage; the transition to parenthood; the prediction of divorce and remarriage and their impact on children; parent-child interaction; intergenerational ties; the connection between family and peer relationships; the connection between work roles and family relationships; and the impact of poverty, television, child care policy, and adoption policy on children.